-Catalog This course explores plays and other dramatic works with an emphasis on how Description the written word becomes embodied on the stage.
+Catalog This course explores plays and other dramatic works with an emphasis on Description how the written word becomes embodied on the stage.
 Figurative language, character development, and cultural contexts will be examined for how they inform performances and theatrical production.
-This class is frequently taught in tandem with Theater Arts 158, but it is a separate course.

-Schedule This course explores plays and other dramatic works with an emphasis on how Description the written word becomes embodied on the stage.
+Schedule This course explores plays and other dramatic works with an emphasis on Description how the written word becomes embodied on the stage.
 Figurative language, character development, and cultural contexts will be examined for how they inform performances and theatrical production.